EmirhanSerin1/Flutter_Animal_Galery/README.md

-This is an animal photo gallery made using flutter.
+This is an animal photo gallery application made using flutter.